-Any deviation from these policies and practices requires that a student request approval to do so via the process outlined here.
+Any deviation from these policies or practices requires that a student request approval to do so through the process outlined here.

-Deviating from established policies and procedures without following this process could result in sanctions being placed upon the student.
+Deviating from established policies or procedures without following this process could result in sanctions being placed upon the student.

 A student wishing to request a program exception or waiver should: